choishingwan/PRS-Tutorial/docs/target.md

 !!! note
     For some software, the **EUR.QC.valid** and **EUR.QC.snplist** can be passed as a parameter to perform the extraction directly.
-For those software (e.g. PRSice-2, lassosum, etc), this step is not required
+For those software (e.g. PRSice-2, lassosum, etc), this step is not required.